 Enterprises often form strategic partnerships with other large businesses.
-That seems like a good option when the new partner has been on the market for 20, 30, 50 years or more.
+That seems like a good option when the new partner has been on the market for 20, 30, or 50 years, or more.

 They have to do something right if they manage to generate recurring revenue and grow the company with a steady pace.

 That’s also a great PR move as companies can do fusion marketing and share parts of their business.
 Overall, there are plenty of benefits and that’s a common scenario for many organizations.